dotnet/csharpstandard/standard/statements.md

 Overload resolution of a call within a local function is not affected by whether the local function is static.

-Removing the `static` modifier from a local function in a valid program does not change the meaning of the program.

 ## 13.7 Expression statements

 An *expression_statement* evaluates a given expression.
 The value computed by the expression, if any, is discarded.